- 1 Top 6 Stage Pianos

 For more layered and interesting sounds, you can also choose from 256 factory programed multi instruments.
 These allow you to get as creative as you like with zones, split, layer and even MIDI control features.

 Whilst you are playing, you will be able to add effects to your performance with just the press of a button or two.
-Amongst the effects that you’ll be able to choose from, you’ll find reverbs, delays, flangers, amplifiers, choruses and many more.
+Amongst the effects that you’ll be able to choose from, you’ll find reverbs, delays, flangers, amplifiers, choruses and much more.

-An advanced equalizer allows you to alter the levels of the bass, treble and midrange sounds to suit the size and echo of the venue.
+An advanced equalizer allows you to alter the levels of the bass, treble, and midrange sounds to suit the size and echo of the venue.

 Kawai MP11 Professional Stage Piano

 For years Kawai has been celebrated as being a leading brand name when it comes to powerful digital pianos.
 The Kawai MP11 is an impressive model that really delivers when it comes to style and performance.

 There are 40 preloaded sounds that come with this digital piano.
 You will be able to choose from Piano, E. Piano, and Sub.
 For each of these three kinds of piano, you will be able to use a volume slider, on/off switch and key range button.

 You can also split the keyboard to use an upper and lower limit for each of the types of piano.
 In addition, you will be able to choose from a concert, pop, jazz and upright for the acoustic piano.
 Tine, modern, E. Grand and Reed are available for the E. Piano section.
 For the Sub section, you can choose from Harpsichord, strings, and pad.
 This gives you plenty of musical selections to choose from, offering you the best possible versatility.

 EFX and reverb buttons are included for every available section and with the E. Piano section, you also have the ability to choose EFX2 and amp settings too.